QuaternionPi/Pedestrian-Trip-Planner/README.md

 - **Route Visualization**: If the route calculation is successful, you will see a visual map representation of the planned route.
 This visualization helps in understanding the path layout and the interaction with various geographic features.

 - **GPX File**: The application will generate a GPX file suitable for use in GPS devices.
 This file contains the planned route and is ready for navigation purposes.
 We recommend visualizing GPX files with [GPX Studio](https://gpx.studio/).

-- **Caching Messages**: The application will notify you about the caching of data during the first run of the program, essential for optimizing performance.

 ## Developers